kahypar/KaHyPar.jl/README.md

 # create a KaHyPar hypergraph
 h = KaHyPar.HyperGraph(A)

-# partition with default edge_cut configuration with maximum imbalance of 10%
+# partition with default edge-cut configuration with maximum imbalance of 10%
 KaHyPar.partition(h, 2; configuration=:edge_cut, imbalance=0.1)

 # partition with default connectivity configuration with maximum imbalance of 10%